Azure-Samples/java-on-azure-examples/spring/helloworld/README.md

   mvn spring-boot:run
 ```

-Note you will see exception occurring in the logs because you are not running the
+Note you will see exceptions occurring in the logs because you are not running
-application within the Azure Spring Apps environment.
-Do not worry this expected
+the application within the Azure Spring Apps environment.
+Do not worry this
-and can be ignored.
+expected and can be ignored.

 ## Deploy the Hello World Spring Boot application to Azure Spring Cloud